‘Big Bang Theory’ Ends Tonight With 1-Hour Finale, Followed By Behind-The-Scenes Special

 The series got its start in 2007 and has been nominated for 52 Emmy awards, winning 10, and seven Golden Globe awards.
 The show has become a favorite of the scientific community who have named several species in its honor — the Euglossa bazinga, a bee; the Bazinga Rieki, a species of jellyfish; and a monkey at the Columbus Zoo named Dr. Sheldon Cooper.
 In 2015, a scholarship at UCLA was the first ever created by and named for a television series.
 The Big Bang Theory Scholarship endowment supports undergraduate students pursuing majors in the STEM fields.

+- ‘The Big Bang Theory’ Special To Air Immediately Following The Series Finale

-“The Big Bang Theory” ends Thursday night with two back-to-back episodes, followed by the second season finale of spin-off “Young Sheldon.”
+“The Big Bang Theory” ends Thursday night with two back-to-back episodes at 8 p.m.
+EST, followed by the second season finale of spin-off “Young Sheldon.”
 But that won’t be the end just yet for “Big Bang” fans – “Unraveling the Mystery: A Big Bang Farewell” will air at 9:30 p.m., with stars Johnny Galecki and Kaley Cuoco taking viewers behind the scenes of the series.